 Cities and Towns of the Central Cascades

-This 394,000-acre wilderness area near Seattle is located in the rugged Central Cascades region of Washington state and is jointly administered by the Mt.
-Baker-Snoqualmie National Forest and the Wenatchee National Forest.
+The Alpine Lakes Wilderness Area spans the Central Cascade Mountains in Washington State, located near Seattle between Stevens Pass/Highway 2 and Snoqualmie Pass/I-90.
 The area takes its name from the nearly 700 jewel-like mountain lakes nestled among the high rock peaks and timbered valleys of the region.
-The area is accessed from 47 trailheads and offers 615 miles of trail.
-A web site of the USDA Forest Service.
+The area is accessed from 47 trailheads and offers 615 miles of trail including the Pacific Crest Trail.

 Lakes Wilderness Permit Application